MaxArt2501/es6-math/README.md

 <script type="text/javascript" src="es6-math.js"></script>
 ```

+A minified version (`es6-math.min.js`) is provided too, along with its source map.

 When using an AMD loader (like RequireJS in this example), you should require the module
 at the beginning like this: